kvarak/dnd/docs/_RulesCharacter/skills_combat.md

 Your training includes watching your flanks and making it harder to pass.
 Creatures provoke opportunity attacks from you even if they take the Disengage action before leaving your reach.

 <details><summary>Stand Your Ground</summary>
 During combat, if at the end of your turn you have not moved, gain 3 temporary hit points.
-These temprary hit points last for 1 minute.
+These temporary hit points last for 1 minute.
 </details>
 </details>